Quantum vortex driven Kelvin wave in the thermal background of superfluid helium: Introduction

 In this work, FOUCAULT will be used to study the dynamics of KWs in superfluid helium at finite temperatures, where the role played by the interaction with the normal component is of fundamental importance.
-We will focus on the manifestation of KWs in the normal fluid component when the system is fully coupled and compare the results with the case without back reaction using the Schwarz model.
-We will show that at finite temperatures it is possible to observe the propagation of KWs on the normal fluid with a dispersion relation that is temperature dependent and identical to the dispersion directly measured on quantum vortices.
+We will focus on the manifestation of KWs linear response in the normal fluid component when the system is fully coupled and compare the results with the case without back reaction using the Schwarz model.
+We will show that at finite temperatures it is possible to observe the propagation of KW-like perturbation on the normal fluid (induced by a direct forcing of the quantum vortex displacements) with a spatio-temporal signature that is temperature dependent and coherent with the dispersion directly measured on quantum vortices.

 This paper is organized as follows: in section II we briefly summarize the framework used to simulate the dynamics of superfluid helium at finite temperatures, both the Schwarz and the FOUCAULT models, with a discussion of the properties of KWs in quantum turbulence and their expected behavior at finite temperatures.
 In section III we describe details and parameters of the numerical methods employed to obtain our results described in section IV.
 Finally, in section V we summarize our findings and discuss their implications for future experimental studies.